 2008 Mental Health Parity Act

 The federal Mental Health Parity and Addiction Equity Act of 2008 prevents health insurance providers from offering less favorable benefits for mental health issues as for medical issues.
 Mental health parity means equal coverage for health care.
 In 2014, the Affordable Care Act expanded the Mental Health Parity and Addiction Equity Act to apply to almost all forms of health insurance.
 California passed a mental health parity law in 1988 that applies to private insurers.

 People with developmental disabilities are at a higher risk of abuse, neglect, and being victims of crime.
-DRC’s Investigations Unit has investigated terrible incidents of sexual abuse and pushed for reform to ensure these assaults are promptly reported.
+Disability Rights California's Investigations Unit has investigated terrible incidents of sexual abuse and pushed for reform to ensure these assaults are promptly reported.
 In 2005, Daniel Sharp, 30, with a developmental disability, was sexually assaulted in the locker room at his health club.
 He reported the incident to his mother who called police who did not bring charges.
-In 2010, DRC took action, including issuing an advisory to every law enforcement agency in the state.
-DRC called for law enforcement agencies to follow Commission on Peace Officer Standards and Training guidelines for sexual assault investigations.
+In 2010, drc took action, including issuing an advisory to every law enforcement agency in the state. drc called for law enforcement agencies to follow Commission on Peace Officer Standards and Training guidelines for sexual assault investigations.

 2008 ADA Amendments Act

 The Americans with Disabilities Act Amendments Act of 2008 clarifies that the definition of disability favors the broadest number of people and generally does not require extensive analysis.
 It rejects the holdings in several Supreme Court decisions.
 The effect of the changes is to make it easier for a person to establish they have a disability within the meaning of the ADA.

 2009 Successful fights against state budget cuts